 The best way to protect yourself from LinkedIn phishing is to develop a habit of checking email addresses and senders' identities and never mindlessly clicking on any links or attachments.

-Cryptocurrency and Investment Scams
+Cryptocurrency and investment scams

 Who among us doesn't dream of making a fortune overnight, investing in the next big thing, or breaking the bank with cryptocurrency?
 We all do, and cyber crooks know it.
 They are also aware they target professionals; that's why scams on LinkedIn are often sophisticated and aimed at building trust first.
 Unlike scam investment emails filling our spam folders, cyber crooks may direct you to a real investment website first and give you reasonable financial advice for months before asking you to move your funds to their fraud account.